 The Albanian language is one of the most interesting in the whole world because it occupies its own branch on the Indo-European language tree.
-Ling has assembled a comprehensive course to help you understand Albanian as well as a whole host of Albanian blogs.
-Check out how to address those friends and family that you'll likely be spending your birthday with.
+Ling has assembled a comprehensive course to help you understand Albanian and a host of Albanian blogs.
+Check out how to address those friends and family with whom you’ll likely spend your birthday.

-From the first sentence to the last sentence, software developers and teachers designed the program to turn you into a language learning zero to a language learning hero.
+From the first sentence to the last sentence, software developers and teachers designed the program to turn you from a language-learning zero to a language-learning hero.
 The app currently supports beginner, intermediate, upper-intermediate, advanced, and expert learners.

 Ling understands the psychology behind learning a new language.
 It is not just enough to beat yourself over the head with textbooks and audio CDs.
 You need to feel like you’re part of a community, and it does that by updating its weekly leaderboard so you can see where you stand in relation to other Albanian learners.

-There is also a reward and points system and live metrics measuring how many days you've done in a row as well as how many new words you've learned since you started.
+There is also a reward and points system and live metrics measuring how many days you’ve done in a row and how many new words you’ve learned since you started.